Mortgage Protection Insurance - MABS Investigates

 Disclaimer: While every effort is made to make sure this information is accurate and correct, we strongly recommend that you contact your MPI provider and satisfy yourself that adequate and full cover is available under this form of insurance (or any other type of insurance).

-This blog does not represent legal advice and is intended for guidance only.
-If you are concerned about your current or future personal financial situation then please contact a money adviser from MABS.
-All face-to-face consultations are currently suspended, however advisers are available by phone and email and through our live chat.
-Contact details are available here.
+Disclaimer: This blog does not represent legal advice and is intended for guidance only.
+If you are concerned about your current or future personal financial situation then please contact an adviser from MABS.
+All face-to-face consultations are currently suspended, however advisers are available by phone and email and through our online chat.
+You can call the MABS National Helpline on 0761 07 2000, Monday to Friday, from 9am to 8pm or find the contact details for your local office here.